Scripts

 You can change the environment of a Lua function or the running thread

-by calling setfenv.
+.
 You can get the environment of a

-Lua function or the running thread by calling getfenv.
+Lua function or the running thread by calling getfenv

 To manipulate the environment of other objects (userdata, C functions,